 - While the lentils are soaking, prepare the other ingredients.
 Finely dice a red onion, press the garlic cloves, and finely chop the mint and parsley.

 - Heat 1 tablespoon of oil in a frying pan over medium heat.
 Add the chopped onion and fry for about 5 minutes, until softened.
-Then, add the pressed garlic, ground coriander, cumin, cinnamon, and chilli flakes (if using).
+Then, add the pressed garlic, tomato paste, ground coriander, cumin, cardamon, allspice, paprika, cinnamon, pepper and chilli flakes (if using).
 Fry the mixture for an additional 2 minutes, stirring occasionally.
 If needed, add a little more oil to prevent sticking.
-Set the mixture aside to come to room temperature.
+Set the sautéed onions aside to come to room temperature.

 - In the same frying pan, toast the walnuts over medium-high heat for 6-7 minutes.
 Stir them frequently to avoid burning.
 Once toasted, remove the walnuts from the pan and set them aside to cool.